7 Tips For Increasing Self-Reliance

 7. Stop Comparing Yourself To Others

-Finally, your self-reliance will always be hampered by any strong tendency to judge your worth or access compared to that of others.
+Finally, your self-reliance will be hampered by any strong tendency to judge your worth or access compared to others.
 Start looking inwards for acceptance and worth, instead of being unable to view yourself positively unless there’s proof you’re “better” than the average.

-Try writing down a list of at least 20 things that you like about yourself, and stick it up where you can see it.
-These reasons will help to connect you to the truth that you are lovable, talented, unique and worthwhile and discourage you from relying on comparisons for your self-esteem.
+Try writing down a list of at least 20 things that you like about yourself.
+Then, stick it up where you can see it.
+These reasons will help to connect you to the truth that you are lovable, talented, unique and worthwhile.
+They should also discourage you from relying on comparisons for your self-esteem.